man-o-valor/Emoji-Dojo/README.md

 Each Emoji has its own health and attack power displayed above them, which start at their base health and attack power values.
 During the Battle, they will be altered by attacks and abilities, but those changes are only reflected during that Battle.
 New Emojis can be brought into the Battle by abilities as well, and it is possible to have any number of Emojis in your Squad during a Battle.

-At the beginning of the Battle, a random Sqaud attacks first, affecting the frontmost enemy Emoji's health value and resolving any effects.
+At the beginning of the Battle, a random Squad attacks first, affecting the frontmost enemy Emoji's health value and resolving any effects.
 When an Emoji is reduced to 0 or lower health, it is defeated.

 At the end of each Battle, the winner will recieve Coins based on how many of their Emojis are undefeated.
 The loser will lose coins based on how many of the winner's Emojis are undefeated, but the loser loses less coins than the winner gains.
 Battles can result in a draw if they take too many turns to finish or if they are trapped in an infinite loop.